Chiefs’ Mahomes continues to evolve as an NFL quarterback

 KANSAS CITY, Mo.
 (AP) — The Kansas City Chiefs faced a crucial third-and-long with just under two minutes to go, clinging to a 33-28 lead over the Baltimore Ravens and hoping to put the game away.

-Mahomes dropped back to pass, looked left and lured the entire defense that direction, then flicked the ball the other direction.
+Patrick Mahomes dropped back to pass, looked left and lured the entire defense that direction, then flicked the ball the other direction.
 Backup running back Darrel Williams had slipped out the back side and was open, taking the screen pass for a first down and clinching the Chiefs’ 3-0 start.

 It wasn’t Andy Reid’s call, though.
 Or a brilliant move by offensive coordinator Eric Bieniemy.